History of the Wedding Ring

 The materials these rings were made of didn’t last very long and soon were substituted with rings made of leather, bone or ivory.
 The more expensive the material, the more love shown to the receiver.
 The value of the ring also demonstrated the wealth of the giver.

-It was believed this finger held a special vein directly connected to the heart.
+In ancient times, it was believed this finger held a special vein directly connected to the heart.
 It was coined by the Latin term "vena amoris" or vein of love.
+It turns out though, that humans have no such vein connected to the heart.
+However, it's touching to think that humans still wear wedding rings on the fourth finger, thousands of years later!

+There are a few general ideas on this.
 One thought is as the man, facing his bride, reaches straight out with his right hand he naturally touches her left.
-Another is that the soft metal (traditionally gold) is less worn or injured on the finger of the left hand, due to most of the world being right handed.
+Another is that the soft metal (traditionally gold) is less worn or injured on the finger of the left hand, due to most of the world being right handed - approximately 90% of the population!

 Puzzle Rings: Centuries ago in the Middle East, a man would give his wife a puzzle ring.
 This complex piece of jewelry was several rings, that when worn together correctly, formed one cohesive band.
 Faithfulness was the idea behind this design.
 It was believed that if a woman took off her ring, she would not be able to put it back on.
 Therefore, her husband would know she'd been unfaithful.